invisiblesloth/roxy-engine/README.md

 - **Settings and Save Game API:** Easily manage game settings and save data, ensuring persistent and customizable game experiences.
 - **Base Menu Object:** Quickly create simple, one-column text menus with an easy-to-use base menu object.
 - **Dynamic Sequencer:** Craft complex animations by combining customizable easings.
-- **High-Performance Math and Easing Functions:*** Written in C for optimal performance and  accessible for your game.
+- **High-Performance Math and Easing Functions:** Written in C for optimal performance and accessible for your game.
 - **Powerful Input Handling:** Manage input events, including button presses, holds, and the Playdate crank, with flexible and customizable handlers.
 - **Configurable Engine:** Easily customize Roxy’s behavior and settings through a `config.json` file, allowing fine-tuned control over transitions, input thresholds, save slots, and more.
 - **Extensible Framework:** Built with extensibility in mind, Roxy allows you to add your own custom features and modules without hassle.
 - **Utility Goodies:** Load JSON files, manipulate tables, and more with convenient utilities included in Roxy.
+- **Simplify Setup with Ready-to-Use Template:** Use the [project template](https://github.com/invisiblesloth/roxy-engine-project-template) to streamline the integration of Roxy into your game.

 ***